Sebastian Said is a Partner in the Dispute Resolution Practice Group of the Cayman Office.

 He is an experienced advocate, having regularly appeared in the Financial Services Division of the Grand Court of the Cayman Islands, the Commercial Court in the BVI (and before moving to the Caribbean, the Commercial Court and Chancery Division of the High Court in London).

 Sebastian has been recommended by the Legal 500 in Cayman (2014 and 2017) and was previously recommended while in practice at the Bar in England.
-He was most recently named as one of three “Next Generation Lawyers” for Dispute Resolution in the Cayman Islands (Legal 500 2017, “the ‘rising star’”).
+In 2019 he was named a “Next Generation Partner” for Dispute Resolution in the Cayman Islands (Legal 500 2017, “the ‘rising star’”).